-Pai, a small town located in Mae Hong Son Province near the Myanmar border, is made popular by its untouched nature, convivial bars and vibrant night market.
-Travellers visiting Thailand must spare some time to put it on thier visit list and hit the following spots to complete an unforgettable journey.
+Pai, a small town located in Mae Hong Son Province near the Myanmar border, is popular for its proximity to untouched nature, boho bars and a vibrant night market.

-A five to 10 minutes’ walk climbing up the canyon promises the best view of Pai’s surrounding countryside.
-Travellers can overlook spectacular mountainscapes, explore bushy woods and spot exotic fragrant flowers on the canyon.
-As paths leading to different lookout points are narrow and rugged with no handrail, be mindful of every step taken and remember to bring enough water or grab a drink in the convenient store near the entrance before kicking off the journey.
+A five to 10-minute walk up the canyon promises the best view of Pai’s surrounding countryside.
+Travellers can overlook spectacular mountainscapes, explore bushy woods and spot exotic fragrant flowers from here.
+As paths leading to different lookout points are narrow and rugged with no handrail, be mindful of every step taken and remember to bring enough water or grab a drink in the convenience store near the entrance before kicking off the journey.

-A visit to the night market can satisfy both the taste buds and the souvenir hunters.
-Local artists from different parts of Thailand offering a wide variety of handicrafts and art works provide a number of eye candies to show the dynamic culture of the country, while food carts packed along the main street give travellers a chance to enjoy a good marathon of flavors.
-Aside from commonly found street food like papaya salad, skewers and sausages, exotic options such as deep-fried insect and gigantic squid are available too!
+A visit to the night market can satisfy both the taste buds and the eyes.
+Local artists from different parts of Thailand come with a wide variety of handicrafts and art to make this a feast for the senses.
+The food carts packed along the main street give travellers a chance to enjoy all manner of flavours.
+Aside from commonly found street food like papaya salad, skewers and sausages, exotic options such as deep-fried insect and giant squid are available too.

-Adventurous travellers longing to unmask the myth of Pai and gain connection with nature must pay a visit to the Lod Cave.
-Getting a package from local travel agents will definitely make things easier as the company of a guide is mandatory for entering this cave.
-Getting to the site is done via bamboo raft, with fishes zipping in the water, and travellers will see ancient wall paintings, antique wooden coffins and stalactites in interesting shapes hidden in the cave.
+Adventurous travellers longing to unmask the myth of Pai and gain a connection with nature must pay a visit to Lod Cave.
+Book through a local travel agent to make things easier, as the company of a guide is mandatory for entering this cave.
+Arrive via bamboo raft to see the ancient wall paintings, antique wooden coffins and stalactites in unique shapes hidden within the cave.

-Just five kilometers away from the centre of Pai, the enchanting untouched nature of the region is best captured in this fishing park located in the midst of woods and bushes.
-Guests will be given bread crumbs or they can pay extra for bait to fish in the pristine lake, which is home to different species of fishes in massive sizes, including catfish, orange carp, and pacu.
-And even if no fish were caught at the end, a day in the breezy atmosphere helps to relive stress.
+Just 5km (3mi) from the centre of Pai, the enchanting untouched nature of the region is best captured in this fishing park located in the midst of woods and bushes.
+Guests will be given bread crumbs or they can pay extra for bait to fish in the pristine lake, which is home to different species of fish in an array of sizes.
+Catfish, orange carp and pacu all call this spot home.

-Coffee in Love Café was made famous by the well-known movie Pai in Love.
-Populated by travellers all around the world, the café is decorated in shades of white offering a splendid view of the region.
+Coffee in Love was made famous by the well-known movie Pai in Love.
+Populated by travellers from all around the world, the cafe is decorated in shades of white and offers a splendid view of the region.
 Everywhere is covered in green with colourful flowers scattered around.
-The site is also a fantastic spot to gaze across the picturesque scenery of the mountains and limitless expanse of grassland with a cup of coffee and a slice of cake in hand.
+The site is also a fantastic spot to gaze across the picturesque scenery of the mountains with a cup of coffee and a slice of cake in hand.

-Travellers willing to train themselves during the vocation must pay a visit to Charn Chai Muay Thai Gym.
+Travellers willing to train themselves in the art of Muay Thai must pay a visit to Charn Chai Muay Thai Gym.
 A wide selection of courses targeting travellers of different ages and covering dynamic skill sets are offered at reasonable prices.
-The amiable atmosphere in the Gym makes every guests feels like they are part of the family, sharing meals together and having fun with each other.
-Apart from the friendly trainers, the clean environment and facilities are the bonuses that attract visitors.
+The amiable atmosphere in the gym makes every guest feels like they are part of the family, sharing meals together and having lots of fun.
+Apart from the friendly trainers, the clean environment and facilities attract lots of visitors.

-Spending a few days in this retreat is about more than learning Kung Fu, but about experiencing a different mode of living from bustling city life.
-The rural setting and training regimen goes from Martial Arts to Kung Fu and meditation training.
-Despite the tough and challenging training, the course is very entertaining and can effectively train up perseverance.
-More importantly, guests will be immersing into the community and meet expats all over the world.
+Spending a few days in this retreat is about more than learning martial arts.
+Experience a different mode of living from bustling city life at this rural setting where the training regimen goes from Kung Fu and meditation to fitness training.

-This famous tourist spot is populated with world class resorts and luxurious hotels, but for travellers who would love to have a taste of traditional Thai culture, living in a bungalow is the best option!
-Bungalows situated along the Pai River are one popular choice among tourists, in which hanging beds are included for travellers to relax in.
-For those looking for a more exciting and extraordinary experience, climb up the mountain and rent a bungalow there; beautiful scenery abounds and a relaxing atmosphere is guaranteed.
+This famous tourist spot is populated with world-class resorts and luxurious hotels, but for travellers seeking a taste of traditional Thai culture, living in a bungalow is the best option.
+Bungalows situated along the Pai River are a popular choice among tourists, in which hanging beds are provided for travellers to relax in.
+For those looking for a more exciting and extraordinary experience, climb up the mountain and rent a bungalow there; beautiful scenery and a relaxing atmosphere are guaranteed.